ostrya/PresencePublisher/docs/en/PRIVACY_POLICY.md

 configurable time period, but at least every 60 minutes.
 This collection happens even when the app is not running.

+Presence Publisher does not collect any data that would allow correlating the processed data as mentioned above to you as the user of the app.

 ## How is your data used?

 Presence Publisher uses the location information to send notification messages.